onlinecity/devops-tools/README.md

 This includes:

-* Python, including a virtual environment if `requirements.txt` is present in the root of the repository
+* Python, and activation of a virtual environment if `requirements.txt` is present in the root of the repository using this plugin
 * Pre-commit and linting hooks
 * tenv, tflint and terraform-docs for working with terraform or tofu
 * Taskfile